mee19mc/DTXmaniaNXPLUS/README.md

+this is a semi-broken version, for experimental uses. this version attempts to add video backgrounds for DTXMania.

 ## What is DTXManiaNX?
 DTXManiaNX is a program that replicates gameplay from Konami's music video game, Gitadora - Drummania/GuitarFreaks.
 This project was forked from the DTXManiaXG verK SVN repository.
 It processes DTX files (including older formats such as BMS/BME or GDA/G2D) and allows playing of custom created charts with a use of a game, keyboard or MIDI controller.